numpy/numpy/doc/source/dev/development_advanced_debugging.rst

 You may see memory leaks coming from the Python interpreter, particularly on MacOS.
 If the memory leak reports are not useful, you can disable leak detection by passing ``detect_leaks=0`` in ``ASAN_OPTIONS``.
-You can pass more than one option using a comma-delimited list, like this:
+You can pass more than one option using a colon-delimited list, like this:

 .. code-block:: bash